How to Explain E4E Without Sounding Partisan

 Text message to a friend

-“I’m trying a framework that’s not partisan.
-I just ask: does it lower the monthly squeeze, increase real options, and protect dignity without scapegoating?
+“I’m trying a framework that starts outside the partisan lanes.
+I just ask: does it lower the monthly squeeze, increase practical choices, and protect dignity without scapegoating?
 If you’re up for it, I’d love to compare notes.”

 Comment on a heated thread